 ‘Abigail,’ said Patrick with a sigh, ‘give me the key back.’

 Abigail shuffled uncomfortably from paw to paw.
 ‘It’s not exactly… well I don’t have it just at this very moment.’
 Patrick narrowed his eyes.
 ‘Well you weren’t very clear!’
 Abigail said defensively.
 ‘So I put it back under the mat.’

 The polar put his head in his paws.
 ‘I don’t believe it.
 We’re locked in… now what are we going to do…’.
 There was another loud crash.
-‘And with that Tiger here too..’
+‘And Grigs is here too..’